KeerthikaJ-Database/Banking-Application/README.md

 A Bank Management System is a software application that allows banks to manage and organize their customer accounts efficiently.
 It simplifies various banking operations such as account creation, deposit, withdrawal, and account maintenance.

 **Overview of C++ Bank Management System Project**

 In this Bank Management System project, we will implement the following features:

 **New Account Creation:** Users can create new bank accounts.

 **Deposit Amount:** Users can deposit money into their accounts.

 **Withdraw Amount:** Users can withdraw money from their accounts.

 **Balance Enquiry:** Users can check their account balances.

 **List of All Account Holders:** The system will display a list of all existing account holders.

 **Close an Account:** Users can close their accounts.

 **Modify an Account:** Users can update their account details.
-Now, let’s see the step-by-step working of that Bank Management System project in C++.